fatimafateen14/CodeAlpha-Sales-Prediction/README.md

 | Random Forest | 0.6207 | 0.7688 | 0.9813 |
 | Gradient Boosting | 0.6181 | 0.7295 | 0.9831 |

-> Fill in your actual results after running the notebook.

 ## 📈 Key Findings

 - **TV** advertising has the strongest positive impact on sales